serbulent/HOPER/Reproduction/ppi_representations/readme.md

-It can be run  as python Node2vec.py and HOPE.py
+It can be run  as python Node2vec.py and HOPE.py(input data: .edgelist file and proteins id names file)